 Male Breast Reduction Surgery in Houston, TX

 Gynecomastia is breast enlargement in men.
-Breast enlargement in men can be caused by many factors including obesity, hormonal imbalances, certain medical conditions, hereditary conditions, or from taking certain drugs or medications.
+Enlarged male breasts can be caused by many factors, including obesity, hormonal imbalances, certain medical conditions, hereditary conditions, or taking certain drugs or medications.
 Some men feel pain associated with the growth and are bothered by the appearance.
 Surgery is performed by Dr. Kimberly Carpin to remove the excess breast tissue.

 Who is a candidate for gynecomastia surgery?